At long last... an update!

 Kate looked suddenly ill.
 "You let her test something so dangerous?"

 "I'm sure Her Majesty is fine, Kate."
-He assured, setting the orb back on his desk.
+He waved a dismissive hand, setting the orb back on his desk.
 "And I already plan to take full responsibility.
 By the way, when is Lord Walsh scheduled to arrive in Albion?
 Hugue went to meet him."

 "Twenty-one-hundred hours.
 9 p.m tonight."